ros-navigation/navigation2/nav2_ceres_costaware_smoother/README.md

     SmoothPath:
       plugin: "nav2_ceres_costaware_smoother/CeresCostawareSmoother"
-      minimum_turning_radius: 0.40
+      path_downsampling_factor: 3   # every n-th node of the path is taken.
+Useful for speed-up
+      path_upsampling_factor: 1     # 0 - path remains downsampled, 1 - path is upsampled back to original granularity using cubic bezier, 2... - more upsampling
+      keep_start_orientation: true  # whether to prevent the start orientation from being smoothed
+      keep_goal_orientation: true   # whether to prevent the gpal orientation from being smoothed
+      minimum_turning_radius: 0.40  # minimum turning radius the robot can perform.
+Can be set to 0.0 (or w_curve can be set to 0.0 with the same effect) for diff-drive/holonomic robots
       w_curve: 30.0                 # weight to minimize curvature of path
       w_dist: 0.0                   # weight to bind path to original as optional replacement for cost weight
       w_smooth: 15000.0             # weight to maximize smoothness of path
       w_cost: 0.015                 # weight to steer robot away from collision and cost

+      # Parameters used to improve obstacle avoidance near cusps (forward/reverse movement changes)
+      # See the [docs page](https://navigation.ros.org/configuration/packages/configuring-constrained-smoother) for further clarification
-      w_cost_cusp: 0.04             # option to have higher weight during forward/reverse direction change which is often accompanied with dangerous rotations
+      w_cost_cusp_multiplier: 3.0   # option to have higher weight during forward/reverse direction change which is often accompanied with dangerous rotations
-      cusp_zone_length: 2.5         # length of the section around cusp in which nodes use w_cost_cusp instead of w_cost (-1.0 to disable w_cost_cusp)
+      cusp_zone_length: 2.5         # length of the section around cusp in which nodes use w_cost_cusp_multiplier (w_cost rises gradually inside the zone towards the cusp point, whose costmap weight eqals w_cost*w_cost_cusp_multiplier)
-      path_downsampling_factor: 3  # every n-th node of the path is taken.
-Useful for speed-up
-      path_upsampling_factor: 1   # 0 - path remains downsampled, 1 - path is upsampled back to original granularity using cubic bezier, 2... - more upsampling

-      # IMPORTANT: Although can be relevant for asymmetric robot footprints (e.g. diff drive with 2 actuated and 2 caster wheels),
-      # this parameter introduces additional local minima to optimization function, making it harder to converge.
-If decided to be used,
-      # then it should be done with caution and much higher max_iterations number should be considered.
-      # (see test/test_costaware_smoother.cpp:testingObstacleAvoidanceNearCusps)
-      # cost_check_points: [-0.185, 0.0, 1.0]  # points of robot footprint to grab costmap weight from.
+      # Points in robot frame to grab costmap values from.
 Format: [x1, y1, weight1, x2, y2, weight2, ...]
+      # IMPORTANT: Requires much higher number of iterations to actually improve the path.
+Uncomment only if you really need it (highly elongated/asymmetric robots)
+      # See the [docs page](https://navigation.ros.org/configuration/packages/configuring-constrained-smoother) for further clarification
+      # cost_check_points: [-0.185, 0.0, 1.0]

       optimizer:
         max_iterations: 70            # max iterations of smoother